 Stay with SonarQube Server if you have invested in self-hosted Quality Gates, custom rule profiles tied to your CI, or your security review depends on the on-prem deployment.
 The picks below favor cloud-native pricing, modern UX, security-rule depth (SAST), JetBrains-native inspections, and self-hosted-with-modern-pricing combinations.

-• Initial published version with 5 picks.
+Initial published version with 5 picks.

 Frequently asked questions about SonarQube Server alternatives

-Does SonarSource still maintain SonarLint and how does that fit?
+Does SonarSource still maintain SonarLint, and how does that fit?

 Yes.
-SonarLint runs Sonar rules inside the IDE (free, no Server license needed) and is the recommended pair with SonarQube/SonarCloud.
-SonarLint findings match what the server reports, closing the IDE-to-CI feedback gap.
+SonarLint runs Sonar rules inside the IDE for free with no Server license needed and is the recommended pair with SonarQube or SonarCloud.
+SonarLint findings match what the server reports, which closes the IDE-to-CI feedback gap.
 The other tools listed have their own IDE plugins (Codacy IDE, DeepSource IDE, Qodana via JetBrains directly).

 How does Semgrep compare to Snyk Code or GitHub Advanced Security?

 All three target SAST.
 Snyk Code is broader (also SCA, container, IaC) and bills via Snyk's pricing.
-GitHub Advanced Security is GitHub-only and bundled with Enterprise.
-Semgrep is platform-agnostic, has the most expressive custom rule writing, and is cheaper per contributor for AppSec-focused teams.
+GitHub Advanced Security is GitHub-only and bundled with GitHub Enterprise.
+Semgrep is platform-agnostic, has the most expressive custom-rule writing, and is cheaper per contributor for AppSec-focused teams.
 For teams already on GitHub Advanced Security, the marginal value of Semgrep is in custom rules; for everyone else, Semgrep is often the better pick.

 Is DeepSource production-ready for large enterprises?